stacks-network/docs/src/pages/storage-hubs/amazon-ec2-deploy.md

 3. Click **Next**.
 4. Specify configuration details for your Gaia hub:

    i.
 Enter the **Stack name**.
-This name must be unique within your AWS account.
+This name must be lowercase and unique within your AWS account.

    ![CloudFormation stack name](/images/cloudformation-stack-name.png)